jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

 Run without options, it acts as a filter that takes a JSON-encoded Pandoc document, formats citations and adds a bibliography, and returns a JSON-encoded pandoc document.
-Citations will be resolved, and a bibliography will be appended to the end of the document (unless the `suppress-bibliography` metadata field is set to a true value).
+Citations will be resolved, and a bibliography will be inserted into a Div element with id `references`, if one exists, or appended to the end of the document (unless the `suppress-bibliography` metadata field is set to a true value).
 If you wish the bibliography to have a section header, put the section header at the end of your